Language-Research-Technology/ldaca-documentation/content/browsing-searching/search/index.md

 ##### Show Query

-If you need to check your search command against what it is actually sent to the search engine, select ___Show Query___.
+If you need to check your search command against what it actually sent to the search engine, select ___Show Query___.

 For example, setting the search field to _Language_ and searching for `Danish` has the following query string: